 We have a vibrant research culture, with regular research seminars from expert speakers from around the world.
 All PhD students also join one of our seven research groups.
 These groups meet regularly, giving students the chance to discuss their work and ideas with colleagues and academic staff, and our students run an annual research student conference.
 Our research culture helps to make the University of Sheffield Information School a great place to study.

 When you undertake a research degree with the Information School, you can be assured that you are getting not only world-class supervision, but also exceptional facilities.
-You can expect to receive a brand new laptop for your exclusive use during your programme of study, and desk space and storage facilities in one of our three dedicated research labs for students based in Sheffield.
 You will have access to the state-of-the-art iLab facility, and you will be provided with a range of up-to-date software packages, with more specialised software available if required.

 Being a University of Sheffield student gives you access to several exceptional quality libraries, including the Information Commons and Western Bank Library.
 You will have the benefit of a top quality, innovative Careers Service staffed by experts who will listen to and respond to your needs.
 You will be able to access Wi-fi internet not only throughout the University of Sheffield but also at other university sites around the UK, via the Eduroam system.

 you will have access to world class training alongside your doctoral study.
 Our Doctoral Training Programme can be tailored to your individual needs to ensure you have the right skills you need to develop your research.